zar-moethu/global-education-systems-python/README.md

 **📘How to Use This**

-- Data analysis is an ongoing learning journey, focused on exploring data meaningfully rather than producing a finalised or commercial product.
+- You are welcome to explore the code, dataset and visualisations for learning, reference or further development.
-- This work is a living document, open to iteration, feedback and collaboration, as its value lies not only in the results but also in the learning that comes from the process of discovery.
+- Data analysis is an ongoing learning journey.
+This work is a living document, open to iteration, feedback and collaboration, as its value lies not only in the results but also in the learning that comes from the process of discovery.
-- Feel free to download the code, dataset and explore the notebooks or visualisations for your own learning or inspiration.

 ⚠️ Disclaimer: This dashboard is intended for visual learning and demonstration purposes only — not for business or operational use.